CrayLabs/SmartSim/doc/model.rst

 ``Models`` require ``RunSettings`` objects.
 We use the `exp` instance to call the factory method ``Experiment.create_run_settings()`` to initialize a ``RunSettings`` object.
-Finally, we specify the Python executable to run the executable simulation code named `script.py`:
+Finally, we specify the Python executable to run the script named `script.py`:

 .. code-block:: python